Basics of Benefits for Disabled Children

 To be eligible for SSI payments, children must meet all three prerequisites.
 There must be evidence of a mental or physical condition that impacts the child’s activities through “marked and severe functional limitations.”
 In addition, disabled children cannot work and earn more than a set monthly amount, which is currently $1,000 for 2011.
 The child’s limiting condition must also last for 12 months straight or be diagnosed as terminal.
 If the child does not meet one of these requirements, the child will not be eligible for SSI benefits.

 SSI payments may differ from state to state, because some states supplement this federal benefit.
 Local Social Security offices can clarify what a state’s SSI payments will total.
 SSI payments for children currently residing in medical facilities and receiving medical insurance assistance will be limited, however.
 State agencies can take anywhere from three to five months to determine eligibility, but some children with medical conditions, such as total blindness or deafness, HIV, or Cerebral Palsy may receive payments upon application.

 Taking the First Step

 While applying for SSI benefits for your disabled child seems like a difficult process, it is an important first step for the whole family.
-If you or someone you know has a child who may qualify for SSI payments, you can call the SSA toll-free at 1-800-772-1213 or visit your state’s Social Security office.
+If you or someone you know has a child who may qualify for SSI payments, you can call the SSA toll-free at 1-our office or visit your state’s Social Security office.
 You must have your child’s Social Security number and birth certificate to apply.
 If you find this process overwhelming, contact a local Social Security Disability benefits attorney for legal advice about this or another SSA benefits process.